SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 is zero in non-cosmological runs.
 Similarly, the field ``TimeBase_dt`` contains the smallest time-step size (in internal units) that the code can take.
 This would be the increase in time a particle in the time-bin one would have.
-Note that in cosmological runs this quantity evolves with redhsift as the (logarithm of the) scale-factor is used on the integer time-line.
+Note that in cosmological runs this quantity evolves with redshift as the (logarithm of the) scale-factor is used on the integer time-line.

 The field ``SelectOutput`` will contain the name of the